Paid Research Positions for Creative Students

 Current CU undergraduate students are eligible to apply.
 Funding is available to pay scholars $16/hour for working and learning up to 40 hours/week in the summer and up to 10 hours/week in the academic year.
 Additional funds will be available for materials and supplies.
 Work may be in-person or remote.
 Exact dates and the number of hours you want to work each week will be extremely flexible.

-To be considered for Summer 2023 (June-August), please apply by 24 May 2023 (11:59pm).
+The program was on hiatus for Summer 2024.
+We hope for it to return for Summer 2025, with positions advertised to CU students starting January 2025.
 Applications will be reviewed by Zach Berta-Thompson with help from a small team of scientists/artists/scholars from the Department of Astrophysical and Planetary Sciences.
-To apply, please complete the application below, which asks for the following items:
+To apply, please complete the application below, which asks for the following items:- a brief resume/CV that includes previous work and academic experience

-2. a sample of any type of astronomical and/or artistic work that you have completed and of which you are particularly proud (a problem set, a painting, a piece of code, a photo, a homemade sundial, whatever)
+- a sample of any type of astronomical and/or artistic work that you have completed and of which you are particularly proud (a problem set, a painting, a piece of code, a photo, a homemade sundial, whatever)

-3. short statements about what strengths you feel you could bring to CSA2, what skills you would like learn and develop as scholar, and an idea in astrophysics you have found to be really beautiful or compelling
+- short statements about what strengths you feel you could bring to CSA2, what skills you would like learn and develop as scholar, and an idea in astrophysics you have found to be really beautiful or compelling

-4. your anticipated time availability for CSA2 over the summer
+- your anticipated time availability for CSA2 over the summer

-5. some basic demographic information
+- some basic demographic information

 Interview requests will be sent out soon after the application due date.
 If you have any questions about these scholarship positions or the application process, please contact Zach Berta-Thompson.